siggame/MegaMinerAI-Game-Ideas/README.md

 ## How to use

-If you are reading this, there is good news, and there is and bad news.
+If you are reading this, there is good news.

 The good news is you are in the right place to submit and look at game ideas.

-The bad news is you have been spoiled.
-You cannot compete for prizes in this semester's MegaMinerAI competition.

 We use GitHub issues to track game ideas.
 It's like a forum really.
 If you've never used GitHub, you'll learn and it looks good on a resume.